quil-lang/quil/spec/Quil.md

 INCLUDE String
 ```

+Include a Quil file, whose filename is written as a string literal.

 Quil programs may span several source files.
 A Quil program with an `INCLUDE
 "foo.quil"` directive has the same meaning as if the body of the file `foo.quil`
 was substituted in at the position of this line.